 If you’ve never been to Yosemite during peak season, this might sound like a normal park experience, but it isn’t — not anymore.
 These attractions are generally overrun with tourists, turning the iconic landscape into a sea of selfie sticks.

 But not on this afternoon.
 Instead, I had the perfect, quiet day in Yosemite Valley, followed by a week of exploring the park and camping outside of its boundaries.
 Sitting in silence alongside the river, I thought about how lucky and grateful and happy I was in that moment, despite being in the middle of a global pandemic with no end yet in sight.
 I thought about the people who sat in this same place and enjoyed similar solitude decades ago.
-I thought of chef Tie Sing, who washed dishes in the river in the early 1900s after preparing lavish feasts for guests on an expedition here, including President Theodore Roosevelt and Stephen Mather, the first National Park Service director.
+I thought of chef Tie Sing, who washed dishes in the river in the early 1900s after preparing lavish feasts for guests on an expedition here, including Stephen Mather, the first National Park Service director.
 And I think of the Black military men known as Buffalo Soldiers, who protected Yosemite as well as Sequoia and Kings Canyon before the Park Service was formed and who may have taken a splash in this same river after long days of work.

 More places worth planning ahead for